browserengineering/book/book/embeds.md

 IFRAME_DEFAULT_HEIGHT_PX = 150
 ```

 Iframe layout in `InlineLayout` is a lot like images.
-The only difference
-is the width calculation, so I've omitted the rest with "..."
-instead.
-I've added 2 to the width and height in these calculations to provide
+I've added 2 to the width
-room for the painted border to come.
+and height in these calculations to provide room for the painted border to
+come.

 ``` {.python}
 class InlineLayout(LayoutObject):